6 Exciting College Traditions in the US

 One of the most imitated traditions in college sports all began with Auburn University when groups of kids during the 1960s would walk the streets of Donahue Drive to greet the varsity football team and get their autographs.
 Today it has become a treasured Auburn tradition observed two hours before every football game.
 The team, nicknamed Tigers (hence, the Tiger Walk), would make its way to the Jordan-Hare Stadium on foot – a half a mile walk from the campus’ Athletics Complex.
 The team is joined by other students and supporters who rally the streets, creating one of the most extraordinary experiences in college football.

 However, it was in December 1989 when the Tiger Walk truly made history.
-During the first ever home game against long-time intrastate rival, University of Alabama, 20,000 fans lined Donahue Drive in passionate support of the team, a fervent event that ESPN.com college football writer, Ivan Maisel, who was there that day, described as a “watermark for years to come”.
+During the first-ever home game against a long-time intrastate rival, University of Alabama, 20,000 fans lined Donahue Drive in passionate support of the team, a fervent event that ESPN.com college football writer, Ivan Maisel, who was there that day, described as a “watermark for years to come”.

 Tailgating at Louisiana State University (Baton Rouge, Louisiana)

 In American culture, a tailgate party is a social gathering held on or around the open tailgate of a vehicle on a parking lot of a sports or music venue.
-Think of it like a picnic where fans share barbecues, alcoholic beverages or soft drinks.
-Aside from socialising, it is a great opportunity to socialise, which is why it has become a staple tradition for many colleges throughout the US to organise tailgating events to garner support for their athletic teams.
+Think of it like a picnic where fans share barbecues, alcoholic beverages, or soft drinks.
+Aside from socializing, it is a great opportunity to socialize, which is why it has become a staple tradition for many colleges throughout the US to organize tailgating events to garner support for their athletic teams.
 While it is commonly held the day before a weekend game, tailgating at Louisiana State University can last the entire three days of a weekend game series, with many fans returning to the same spot year after year.